 Measurements: 89.3 x 80.7 x 54.8 cm

-Although this corner-cupboard is not made by Riesener, it has been copied in great detail from an eighteenth-century cupboard made by him for Marie-Antoinette.
+Although this corner-cupboard is not made by Riesener, it has been copied in great detail from an 18th-century cupboard made by him for Marie-Antoinette.

-The intention of the copyist was to produce a pair of cupboards, as these were popular items of furniture for a nineteenth-century room.
-We do not know, however, whether the copyist’s intentions were honest — to make a reproduction that would match — or whether it was intended to deceive a buyer into thinking that both cupboards were eighteenth-century in origin.
+The intention of the copyist was to produce a pair of cupboards, as these were popular items of furniture for a 19th-century room.
+We do not know, however, whether the copyist’s intentions were honest — to make a reproduction that would match — or whether it was intended to deceive a buyer into thinking that both cupboards were 18th-century in origin.

 By 1870 when the 4th Marquess of Hertford bought them they were described as being a pair that had belonged to Marie-Antoinette, and there was no mention of one having been made later.
 It is unlikely that Hertford would have known that one was later.

 The construction of the cupboard is very similar to that of Riesener’s original, but there are some anomalies which make the place and date of its production difficult to confirm.